Click HERE for the Article Out Loud

 - New York City Emergency Management’s Beat the Heat campaign encourages residents to know the hazards they may face, have a plan, and stay informed about potential heat-related injuries.
 This campaign includes print and digital ads featuring personal preparedness tips from older New Yorkers.

 - Notify NYC is the city’s free, official source for information about emergency events and important city services.
 Notify NYC alerts include information about National Weather Service and issued heat advisories, which provide safety tips and general information about the hazards associated with the emergency.
-Residents can also download a mobile application for Notify NYC, or receive emergency notification through Twitter @NotifyNYC.
+Residents can also download a mobile application for Notify NYC, or receive emergency notifications through Twitter @NotifyNYC.

 - The Advance Warning System (AWS) allows New York City Emergency Management to communicate directly with organizations that serve people with disabilities, access, and functional needs before, during, and after an emergency.